camelNotationsdjkh/Nika-confessions/README.md

 discord.js (14.3.0)

 Optional: An GoogleAPI account for storing a confession counter (which uses Google sheets).
-You could keep a local variable that does just this, but the confession counter most be manually updated for any new instance of the bot.
+You could keep a local variable that does just this, but the confession counter must be manually updated for any new instance of the bot.
 This can cause problems, for example, if the bot needs to be taken down for updates.

 ### These requirements aren't strict - the bot will work with less recent versions
 ---